machingclee/machingclee.github.io/static/media/418-ORM-in-python.67e9040d.md

 db.query(Doctor).filter(Doctor.id == "some_doctor_id").{one, one_or_none, all}()
 ```

-To see how to return data from left-joined column in a controller response, see the section <customanchor href="/blog/article/FastAPI-and-SqlAlchemy-ORM-in-Python#Conversion-from-Entity-Class-to-BaseModel-DTO">Conversion from Entity Class to BaseModel DTO</customanchor> below.
+To see how to return data from left-joined column in a controller response, see the section [#to-base-dto] below.

 ###### `LEFT JOIN and where clause on joined table`